 Students use writing both as a process of self-discovery and as an effective mode of communication.
-Through writing workshop and the writer's notebook, students develop personal writing topics and create drafts that they revise and edit.
+Through the writing workshop and the writer's notebook, students develop personal writing topics and create drafts that they revise and edit.
 The writing that students do in fifth grade is often connected to an area of thematic study.
-Students write in a variety of genres throughout the year, including newspaper articles, journals, poetry, and letters.
-We emphasize different steps of the writing process - including brainstorming, drafting, revising, and editing - in order to aid each student in their growth as a writer.
+Students write in a variety of genres throughout the year, including memoirs, short stories, poetry, and non-fiction.
+We emphasize different steps of the writing process - including brainstorming, planning, drafting, revising, and editing - in order to aid each student in their growth as a writer.